7.22.2008

 The Final Final

 My website is really coming together and I'm looking forward to it's big debut.
-It has gone through more than a few phases, but I'm happy with what I've done to it recently; it just took a whole lot of practice and a
+It has gone through more than a few phases, but I'm happy with what I've done to it recently; it just took a whole lot of practice and a little tweaking of design issues.
+I'll be sure to list it here when it goes live!

 4.28.2008